zijun-zhao/deeplearning.ai/COMS4111/Lecture10_Index&QueryProcessing.md

     * The search key of a primary index is usually but not necessarily the primary key.
 * **Secondary index**: an index whose search key specifies an order **different from** the sequential order of the file.
     * Also called nonclusteringindex.
     * For example, rows in the table can only be sort in one way.
-By scanning the table, it is either sorted by the s_ID(then it is a clustering index) or by the i_ID index information | columns in the table
+By scanning the table, it is either sorted by the s_ID(then it is a clustering index) or by the i_ID.
+According to [this page](https://www.guru99.com/indexing-in-database.html):
+        > In a bank account database, data is stored sequentially by acc_no; you may want to find all accounts in of a specific branch of ABC bank.
+Here, you can have a secondary index for every search-key.
+Index record is a record point to a bucket that contains pointers to all the records with their specific search-key value.

+index information | columns in the table
 --- | ---
  ![Image of Yaktocat](https://github.com/zijun-zhao/fishLearning/blob/master/COMS4111/imgs/29Mar_5.jpg)| ![Image of Yaktocat](https://github.com/zijun-zhao/fishLearning/blob/master/COMS4111/imgs/29Mar_6.jpg)